 Reduce your tax liability through inheritance tax planning

 Properly organising your financial affairs can help you avoid paying unnecessary tax.
 There are means which can be utilised to limit your overall tax liability.
-Our financial and tax planning solicitors are near in Edinburgh and Glasgow and can help you order your finances to reduce the amount you pay in tax.
+Our financial and inheritance tax planning solicitors are near in Edinburgh and Glasgow and can help you order your finances to reduce the amount you pay in tax.

 What is inheritance tax?

 Inheritance Tax is tax which is payable on an estate when someone dies.
 In addition, IHT is payable on certain transfers made during a person’s lifetime – gifts and trusts made up to 7 years before death are liable to inheritance tax.